-4. Steps 6.1-6.3 are the easiest and least expensive of the environmental stewardship recommendations and can be started at any time, preferably sooner than later.
+The three steps noted above are the easiest and least expensive of the environmental stewardship recommendations and can be started at any time, preferably sooner than later.
 Ideally, the proposed wetland areas will be constructed at the same time as the riparian and SEA's are improved, however, the wetland areas should be incorporated into a greater stormwater/flood management plan, and should be designed and detailed by consultants with constructed wetland knowledge and, preferably, experience.
-Plants are to be selected from Section 8 Recommended Vegetation for Wetlands & Riparian Areas, pg.37.
+Plants are to be selected from Section 8 Recommended Vegetation for Wetlands & Riparian Areas.
 This step emphasises the need for preparation of a stormwater/flood management plan as soon as possible.
 In addition to stormwater management, the wetlands will contribute to the local ecosystem, expand beneficial habitat, and provide refuge for local and migrating birds - a much needed sanctuary given the ongoing depletion of wetlands and mudflats along the Pacific Flyway.